 The best practice for reusing soil is to mix old and new soil at a ratio of 1:1 (half old, half, new).
-This will create a situation where you are using new soil that has not had the nutrients stripped from the soil mixed with soil that you have been adding nutrients to.
 The old soil will have already produced results and the new soil will hopefully bolster those results.

 Another benefit of mixing soil is that your cost for soil is cut in half.
 This way you do not have to put up the money for new soil every time you want to grow marijuana.

 The Quality of your grow can also be altered by using new soil.
 It is no secret that every time you introduce a new aspect into your growing regimen, you introduce the possibility of new problems.
 By making sure that half your soil has had success, you can help to reduce any variances in the outcome of your grow.